 Trades show photographers must have stamina, typically trade show photographers in Sydney need to be on their feet for at least 1 full day, many trade shows run over multiple days.
 This requires great experience not only at the Show but in pre show preparations.
 Multi day events require finely tuned systems and processes that ensure attentive service is able to be provided over what is common, 20 hours of photography time over 2 consecutive days.

 Professional Trade Expo photographers are able to capture the overall ambience or voice of the event and also capture the fine detail that most of the Exhibitors put into their product displays.

-We also add rapport building with trade exhibitors and particularly the attendees high on the list of important aspects of delivering top quality service.
+We also add rapport building with commercial exhibitors and particularly the attendees high on the list of important aspects of delivering top quality service.